 Wayan told me that anyone can come and see Usaba Sambah

-and other unique events, and that his village welcomes an increasing number of guests every year.
+and the other unique events, and that his village welcomes an increasing number of guests every year.
 “You just missed the coconut event at Tenganan Dauh Tukad Village, our neighbouring Bali Aga village, ” Wayan said, “This involves young boys trying to balance heavily laden coconuts on a shoulder pole, some with up to 40 coconuts.
 The boys must balance the coconuts and dodge a hail of flying bananas.
-If they drop a coconut, they get fined,” he continued, “Of course, the bananas hit them, left, right and centre and chaos reigns.
-This ritual is all about encouraging strength and focus, and clearly, it tests participants in this way.
+If they drop a coconut, they get fined,” he continued, “Of course, the bananas hit them, left, right and centre, and chaos reigns.
+This ritual is all about encouraging strength and focus, and it clearly tests participants in that way.
 The ceremony is called Sabatan Biu, or Banana War.”

 As I walked through the village, I came upon a tall wooden swing-set structure.
 Only unmarried young boys and girls are allowed to ride on the swing in a special ceremony that forms part of Usaba Samba, which resembles the old Vedic rites of boys and girls.

 This ritual involved young girls walking in single file, in delicate white lace and silk, up a steep forest trail, heading towards the mountain top.
-When they reached the sacred place in the forest, they took part in a special ceremony which involved winding long strands of fresh coconut, into each other’s hair.
-The girls then read from sacred texts, and Wayan explained that this was to reinforce and cultivate self-control and honesty.
+When they reached the sacred place in the forest, they took part in a special ceremony which involved winding long strands of fresh coconut into each other’s hair.
+The girls then read from sacred texts, and Komang explained that this was to reinforce and cultivate self-control and honesty.

 I was told by one of the elders that one of the village leaders, a few years ago, fell in love with a German girl, and he had to move away.
 He can never come back to live in the village.

-Young men and brave teenage boys clad, bare-chested and clad only in a sarong prepared to engage in a coming-of-age ritual combat.
-They faced each other, engaged in a series of shoulder to shoulder locks, and the ritualistic fight began.
+Later that afternoon, a large crowd gathered for the Perang Pandan (Pandan War).
+Young men and brave teenage boys, clad only in a sarong, are prepared to engage in a coming-of-age ritual combat.
+They faced each other, locked shoulders, and the ritualistic fight began.
 It is called makare-kare.
 The male combatants attack each other with thorny pandanus leaves and attempt to whip their opponents’ bodies.
 During the ritual, blood must flow in order to honour the god Indra, the god of war.

 Each fighter has a woven bamboo shield, although they often discard it in the fury of the fight.
-As the blood flows from the sharp thorns, a referee controls the battle, ensuring there was no heated violence at any time.
+As the blood flows from the sharp thorns, a referee controls the battle, ensuring there is no heated violence at any time.

 Story by Stephanie Brookes